Keksuccino/docs_fancymenu/docs/apng.md

 ## Using the APNG in FancyMenu

-Now you can copy your APNG file to `/config/fancymenu/assets/`.
+Now copy your APNG file to `<game-directory>/config/fancymenu/assets/`.
 Then you will be able to use it for nearly everything that accepts images.

 > It is **really important** that the APNG file name ends with `.apng`!
 > FancyMenu will not be able to identify the image as APNG if it's not ending with `.apng`.